FtmSonic/SonicBoomApi/README.md

 A project to use the power of Fantom Sonic to build game.

-Don't lost time when you interact with blockchain on you game, with Sonic boom Api you can mint, transfer, send transaction with a response in less than 1 sec on Fantom blockchain.
+Don't lose time when you interact with blockchain on your game, with Sonic boom Api you can mint, transfer, send transaction with a response in less than 1 sec on Fantom blockchain.

 You can retrieve data in less than 100 ms.